rmrt1n/rmrt1n.github.io/src/articles/recursive-ascent/recursive-ascent.md

 On the other hand, a bottom-up parser builds the parse tree starting from the leaf nodes up to the root node, aka, post-order traversal.
 The order the nodes are traversed will form the reversed Polish notation of the original expression: `2 3 * 1 +`.

 You're probably already familiar with the top-down approach, as that is how recursive descent parsers work.
-Personally, I find it difficult to reverse this logic and understand how a bottom-up works.
+Personally, I find it difficult to reverse this logic and understand how a bottom-up approach works.
 Unlike top-down algorithms, which determine what to do next based on the current grammar rule, how does a bottom-up algorithm know what rule it is in and what it should do next?

 ## LR Algorithm

 [LR](https://en.wikipedia.org/wiki/LR_parser) is a bottom-up parsing algorithm used in most parser generators.
 More accurately, it is a family of parsing algorithms that follow a similar approach.
 Recursive ascent parsers also use this algorithm.
-There are many variants such as LR(k), SLR, LALR, etc.,[^5] but all of them are based on the same two fundamental actions: **shift** and **reduce**.
+There are many variants, such as LR(k), SLR, LALR, etc.,[^5] but all of them are based on the same two fundamental actions: **shift** and **reduce**.

 Shift means to advance or "shift" to the next token from the input stream.
 If the shifted tokens match one of the rules of the grammar, they will be converted or "reduced" into that rule.
 An LR parser will continue shifting and reducing until the entire input is consumed and transformed into a single parse tree.
 This concept may sound abstract, so let's use an example to illustrate it.